oracle-livelabs/security/accessgovernance-oci-iam/aginstance-cleanup/aginstance-cleanup.md

 In this lab, you will:

- * Delete the Access Governance service instance
+ * Delete the Access Governance service instance, OCI Identity domain and OCI Resources